The US government is not without its complexities, and to understand the US central government, you need to understand its definition.

-Inherent to the name of the US is that it is a federal government made of separate, semi-autonomous, states with independent legislatures and constitutions.
+Inherent to the name of the United States is that it is a federal government made of separate, semi-autonomous states with independent legislatures and constitutions.

 First, it divides the government’s obligations between the legislative (law-making), executive (law-approving), and judicial (law-regulating) branches with various checks and balances between these branches to ensure an even and fair distribution of power.

 Second, the constitution delineates the federal government’s primary functions and the state government’s responsibilities.